University of Georgia: Research

 The University of Georgia is classified in the highest ranking, "R-1: Doctoral Universities – Highest Research Activity" with "comprehensive" doctoral programs across the arts, sciences, engineering, law, and medicine according to the Carnegie Foundation for the Advancement of Teaching.
 According to the National Science Foundation, the university spent $453 million on research and development in 2018, then ranking it 57th in the nation, spent $495 million on R&D in fiscal year 2020, and the latest report by The Center for Measuring University Performance ranked the University of Georgia 37th among the top research universities in the nation.
 The university has increased overall research and development funding by 41% since fiscal year 2013.
+In 2024, the university was the No.1 recipient in National Institutes of Health funding for universities without a medical school.

-More than 850 different products originating from UGA research are on the market.
-As of 2020, the university ranked No. 1 nationally for the number of research-based products brought to market—the university's fifth consecutive year in the top five.
+More than 1,200 different products originating from University of Georgia research are on the market.
+As of 2025, for the third consecutive year, the university was ranked No. 1 among all U.S. universities for the number of research-based products brought to market—the university's tenth consecutive year it was ranked either first or second.
+The university has never appeared out of the Top 5 of the Association of University Technology Managers rankings.
 The University of Georgia Research Foundation (UGARF) has over 1000 active licenses with technologies licensed in countries on all continents.
 In 2020 UGARF held more than 684 US and foreign patents.
 The University of Georgia consistently ranks in the top ten among all universities for most licenses and options with industry as well as for the most licensing income.
 As of 2021, based on university research, over 200 companies have been launched by the University of Georgia, placing the university in the top 20 of universities for active startups.

 In November 2018, the University of Georgia launched a number of research initiatives funded by a $3 million NSF grant, including a project to transform the school's science education.
-The university also added a new Interdisciplinary Science, Technology, Engineering, Math (I-STEM) building that opened in 2021.
+The university also added a new $143.6 million Interdisciplinary Science, Technology, Engineering, Math (I-STEM) building that was completed in 2023.

-In addition, Georgia has research centers and institutes that include the following among many others.
+As of 2024, Georgia had 90 research centers and institutes that include the following examples among the many others.